-The Lead Balloon Film Festival has a perfect gala opener in “People: Jet Set 2" is a distressingly tepid follow-up to 2000’s deservedly popular hit (more than 1.8 admissions in Gaul) in which the common man matched wits with the Beautiful People.
+The Lead Balloon Film Festival has a perfect gala opener in “People: Jet Set 2,” a distressingly tepid follow-up to 2000’s deservedly popular hit (more than 1.8 admissions in Gaul) in which the common man matched wits with the Beautiful People.
 Current effort, also helmed by Fabien Onteniente, is cause for consternation across the board.
 Superficial glamour worship and stagy scenes of petulant behavior in which straight French thesps camp it up do not a comedy make.
 Local reception since release May 19 has been lukewarm.